Russian Food Glossary – K L M N O

 Photo Russian Beverage Kvas

-Kvas – Russian beverage with very long history, first was mention in writing in the 1056 year.
+Квас ( Kvas ) – Russian beverage with a very long history, first mentioned in writing in 1056.
 The beverage is made by fermentation of dry bread commonly rye with fermentation starter, dry berries, juices, and herbs.
 Coloring with caramelized sugar.
 The color of homemade kvas is mustard tones from very light to dark.
 Kvas can be sweet and sour.
-Homemade kvas is very beneficial for health beverage.
-Very common use in Russian cold soup okroshka.
-You can find kvas at European stores in the USA.
-However, it will be very different than we make at home.
+Homemade kvas is very beneficial as a healthy beverage.
+Very commonly used in Russian cold soup, okroshka.
+You can find Kvas at European stores in the USA.
+However, it will be very different from what we make at home.

 Photo Green Onion Curls Russian Sauerkraut with Granberries and Carrot

-Kvashennaia Kapusta – Russian homemade fermented cabbage, very close to sauerkraut.
-Usually, includes carrot.
+Квашеная капуста ( Kvashennaia Kapusta ) – Russian homemade fermented cabbage, very close to sauerkraut.
+Usually, includes carrots.
 Some recipes include apples and cranberries.
-We use it in soups, cook with pork or serve with vegetable oil and onion on the top.
+We use it in soups, cook with pork, or serve with vegetable oil and onion on top.

 M